-The iPhone 12 series utilizes Apple’s best hardware and software, but we’re still hearing about a variety of performance issues as we push deeper into 2021.
+The iPhone 12 series utilizes Apple’s best hardware and software, but the devices aren’t immune to performance issues.

-iPhone 12 owners continue to provide feedback about Apple’s latest iPhone models.
-A lot of the feedback has been great and the two phones are definitely worth a look if you’re in the hunt for a new device.
+iPhone 12 owners continue to provide feedback about Apple’s latest iPhones.
+A lot of the feedback has been great and the devices are definitely worth a look if you’re in the hunt for a new device.

 We’ve also heard about an assortment of bugs and issues plaguing iPhone 12 models.
 Among them, issues with their performance.
 The current list of iPhone 12 performance problems includes UI lag, freezes, lock ups, and random reboots.